Fulger19/Proiect-practic-Testare-Manuala/README.md

 - 2 bugs have been created based on the failed tests.
 The complete bug reports can be found here: https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/bug%20reports.JPG
     - Email - special characters are not allowed
     - Date format is not dd/mm/yyyy
-- API tests are executed based on the checklist.
-The collection used can be found here: XXXXX JSON file with the collection of requests created for the Dependents API XXXXX
 - Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion